cidacslab/AESOP-Data-Documentation/docs/source/social_economical.rst

 Description
 ^^^^^^^^^^^

 It provides deprivation measures for each Brazilian municipality based on the 2010 Brazilian census data.
 It is used to evaluate health inequalities across the country.
-The 2010 Brazilian Census social and economic estimatives is the basis for calculating the deprivation measure, available at [1]_ and [2]_.
+The 2010 Brazilian Census social and economic estimatimations are the basis for calculating the deprivation measure, available at [1]_ and [2]_.

 The IBP index combines three factors: